swift-server-community/dynamo-db-tables/README.md

 ## PrimaryKeyAttributes

-`CompositePrimaryKey`, `TypedDatabaseItemWithTimeToLive` and `PolymorphicDatabaseItem` are all generic to a type conforming to the `PrimaryKeyAttributes` protocol.
+`CompositePrimaryKey`, `TypedTTLDatabaseItem` and `PolymorphicDatabaseItem` are all generic to a type conforming to the `PrimaryKeyAttributes` protocol.
 This protocol can be used to use custom attribute names for the partition and sort keys.

 ```swift
 public struct MyPrimaryKeyAttributes: PrimaryKeyAttributes {